8choi/cryptoexchange-release/DEPLOY.md

 $ sudo apt-get install python redis-server mysql-server-5.7
 ```

+## Make image

+It is highly recommended to make an image after preparement.

 ## Deploy

 The default hosts are `*.local.highdax.com` which is point to `127.0.0.1`, so you need add hosts into `/etc/hosts` by: